 - Warranty: When we pick different machines, we like to prioritize brands that offer a fair warranty.
 All the treadmills on this list are plenty durable, however, we still like to keep our readers covered with a solid warranty.

-- Programming Options: We made note of which ellipticals offered engaging, varied workouts across their design, either via preset sessions or compatible workout apps.
+- Programming Options: We made note of which ellipticals offered engaging, varied workouts across their design, either via preset sessions or compatibility with some of the best fitness apps.
 While every athlete has specific training interests, having a library of available workouts can help spice up your routine from day to day — and ultimately block any potential burnout or boredom.

 Benefits of Ellipticals